Alcoholism Treatment and The 12 Steps

-Alcoholism treatment at Destination Hope: The Women’s Program involves multiple treatment modalities, such as individual therapy, group therapy, and family therapy.
+Alcoholism treatment at Destination Hope involves multiple treatment modalities, such as individual therapy, group therapy and family therapy.

-Each woman is given a comprehensive assessment when they come to our program, and an individualized treatment plan involving a combination of different therapeutic approaches is given to each client based on her individual needs.
+Each individual is given a comprehensive assessment when they come to our program, and an individualized treatment plan involving a combination of different therapeutic approaches is given to each client based on his or her individual needs.
 As part of the treatment program, our clients attend 12-Step community meetings.

 The 12-Step program was established in 1935 for the Alcoholics Anonymous program, but its teachings have been incorporated into many alcoholism treatment programs around the country.
 People talk about the 12-Steps fairly regularly in recovery, but you may not be familiar with what they are, so we thought we’d share the list with our readers.